Microsoft + ClaudeOne partner for the cloud you run and the AI you put on top of it.

 How we get there

 Semantic HTML for headings, lists, landmarks, and form controls.
 ARIA only where native semantics fall short.
 Visible focus indicators on every interactive element.
-A color palette tuned for AA contrast on body and interactive text.
+A color palette tuned for AA contrast on body and interactive text — with two small decorative brand-accent labels excepted (see Known limitations).

 Keyboard-first navigation: every link, button, and form field is reachable and operable without a pointing device.
 Form errors are announced to assistive technology, not just rendered visually.
 Motion-reduced experiences honor the prefers-reduced-motion media query.